hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 *Failure to correctly match the sizes sent and received may result in a deadlock.*

-*Data Races*: Writing to the same array from mutliple streams concurrently is considered a *data race* and is undefined behavior.
-You must synchronize the writes using completions.
-Two streams are considered concurrent if they are not ordered by `after`.
+*Data Races*: Two `foreach` blocks are considered concurrent if they are not ordered by `after`.
+Writing to the same array from mutliple `foreach` blocks concurrently is considered a *data race* and is undefined behavior.
+You must synchronize the writes using the completions.
+Similarly, writing to an array in a `foreach` block while concurrently reading from it in another `foreach` block is also a data race.

+[TODO Discuss]
+Two statements in the same `foreach` block may also not write to the same array or read and write to the same array.
+Doing so is considered a data race.

 #### Processing arrays in parallel with `map`